the-full-stack/website/docs/course/index.md

 # FSDL Course

 !!! info
-    The [2022 course](2022/index.md) is now in progress!
+    Looking for the latest edition of the course?
+[Click here](2022/index.md).

 ## What you will learn

-Our course incorporates feedback from thousands of learners over 4 years of teaching production machine learning.
+Our course incorporates feedback from thousands of learners over 5 years of teaching production machine learning.

 We've updated all materials with best practices as of 2022 and added some brand new topics: